reeseschultz/11r/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: "You found a bug or problem. "
+about: 'You found a bug or problem.'
-title: "[BUG]"
+title: '[BUG]'
 labels: triage
-assignees: ""
+assignees: ''
 ---

 **Bug description:**